monoald/aura-web/README.md

     "deploy":  "msg=`git show-branch --no-name HEAD` && gh-pages -b <BRANCH_NAME> -d dist -m \"$msg\"  "

+Also I deploy this project on netlify while I fix the problem with the SPA routes.

+## Design
+The desing was created by me, but using no design tool
 ## License

 > This project is licensed under the MIT License